lupyuen/lupyuen.github.io/src/display3.md

 # Appendix: JH7110 Display Driver

-Based on everything we've deciphered in this article and the previous one...
+Based on everything we deciphered in this article and the previous one...

 - [__"RISC-V Star64 JH7110: Inside the Display Controller"__](https://lupyuen.github.io/articles/display2)